 How to prepare your child for school

-A kid at the age of 6 is not assiduous.
-Sitting quietly in the 1st place for 45 minutes is a difficult and sometimes overwhelming task for him.
-Thus, we see that an attempt at early introduction of a child to school is more like violence against a person.
-Understandably, every parent wants to raise a genius and a prodigy.
-But no one is trying to give birth to a child ahead of schedule, because they want to.
-Everything is good in due time, if the child has all the necessary skills and wants to go to school at the age of 6, then, of course, give it back.
+A 6-year-old child is not assiduous.
+Sitting calmly in one place for 45 minutes is a difficult, and sometimes impossible, task for him.
+Thus, we see that an attempt to introduce a child to school early is more like violence against the individual.
+It’s clear that every parent wants to raise a genius and child prodigy.
+But no one tries to bring a child into the world ahead of schedule because they want to.
+Everything is good in due time, if the child has all the necessary skills and wants to go to school at the age of 6, then, of course, give it.

 What a child should know for school

-- understand phrases “more”, “less”, “equally”;
+- understand the phrases “more”, “less”, “equally”;

 - distinguish between vowels and consonants;

-- hold the pen / pencil correctly;
+- hold a pen/pencil correctly;

 - know the alphabet and a few words in a foreign language;